MultiSafepay/docs/content/integrations/plugins/drupal8/manual.md

 The installation can be carried out in three ways:

++ Composer
 + SFTP
-+ Composer
-+ backend
++ Backend

 In this manual we describe the installation via Composer.
 We recommend you install the plugin first on a test environment, and make sure you have made a backup.

-{{% contact_details %}}

 ## 1. Requirements  - Drupal 8.x
 - Tested on PHP 7.2
 - Drupal Commerce 2.x

-## 2. Installation  Run the following commands via the CLI:
+## 2. Installation
+For installing the latest stable version of our Drupal Commerce 2.x plugin please run the following command in your terminal

 ```
-composer require drupal/commerce_multisafepay
+composer require drupal/commerce_multisafepay_payments
 ```

-After running these commands, the latest stable release is downloaded and installed within your Drupal 8 webshop.
+After running these commands, the latest stable release is downloaded and installed within your Drupal Commerce 2.x webshop.

 ## 3. Configuration
-1. Login on the backend of your webshop and navigate to _Commerce->Configuration->Payments->MultiSafepay settings_.
+1. Login on the backend of your webshop and navigate to _Commerce_ -> _Configuration_ -> _Payments_ -> _MultiSafepay settings_.
 On this page you can fill in your API details. {{% account_info %}}
-2. Navigate to _Commerce->Configuration->Payments->Payment gateways_.
+2. Navigate to _Commerce_ -> _Configuration_ -> _Payments_ -> _Payment gateways_.
 This page contains the configuration options for all payment methods supported by MultiSafepay.
 Be sure that you have the selected payment methods active in your [MultiSafepay Control](https://merchant.multisafepay.com)